hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 In the root folder of the source materials type:

 ```
-latexmk -r book/latexmkrc -verbose -time -latexoption='-halt-on-error -synctex=1' -pdf -cd book/main.tex
+latexmk -r book/latexmkrc -verbose -time -latexoption='-halt-on-error -synctex=1' -pdf -cd book/main.tex -jobname=build/main
 ```

 Using `make` or `latexmk` directly will finally generate the PDF document.
-PDF will be stored in the `book` folder.
+PDF will be stored in the `book/build` folder.
 Enjoy reading!

 # How to Contribute to the Book